Skip to main content

 UNC Global is responsible for executing Carolina’s objective to infuse a global dimension throughout the University’s teaching, research and service activities, to deepen and broaden UNC’s worldwide reach, and to enhance its global visibility.
 It offers a broad range of global civic engagement programs.
 Students are encouraged to pursue a global education through study abroad, internships and other experiential learning opportunities.
 On campus, they have access to lectures on global issues by some of the world’s leading voices, as well as cultural programming and other activities that offer diverse perspectives and help prepare students to live in an increasingly interconnected world.

 Because UNC strives to produce graduates with the skills to solve our world’s most pressing problems, the Global Gap Year Fellowship holds an important place in fulfilling the university mission.
-This Fellowship gives students the opportunity to enhance their life skills, acquire respect for a diversity of cultures, and develop an understanding of what it means to be global citizens.
+This Fellowship gives students the opportunity to enhance their life skills, acquire respect for a wide range of cultures, and develop an understanding of what it means to be global citizens.
 Not only do Fellows get a one-year head start on fulfilling these goals, but they serve as campus leaders who represent and promote global learning at UNC.